Personal Loan rates from 3.65%

 What is an interest rate?

-The interest rate is the percentage extra you’ll need to pay your lender with each loan repayment.
+The interest rate is the percentage extra on top of your loan amount you’ll need to pay your lender with each loan repayment.
 When comparing personal loans, looking for the lowest personal loan interest rates is often a good way to start.
+A low rate is likely to help save you money in the long run.

 You won’t just be paying interest to your lender – personal loans often involve other fees and charges too.